-Take an amazing journey through the stunning Verde Canyon onboard the Verde Canyon Railroad.
-This historic train runs between Clarkdale Arizona and the ghost town of Perkinsville on a 40-mile round trip.
-With its depot, headquarters and a railway museum in Clarksdale, the Verde Canyon Railroad is one of the most popular attractions in Arizona.
+Take an amazing journey through the stunning Verde Canyon on board the Verde Canyon Railroad.
+This historic train runs between Clarkdale, Arizona, and the ghost town of Perkinsville on a 40-mile round trip.
+With its depot, headquarters, and railway museum in Clarksdale, the Verde Canyon Railroad is one of the most popular attractions in Arizona.

-Traveling on the train is the perfect learn about the history of the region and marvel at the Canyon and its intrinsic beauty.
+Traveling on the train is the perfect learn about the region’s history and marvel at the Canyon and its intrinsic beauty.
 Along the route, travelers can view ancient Sinagua Indian dwellings that are carved into the landscape, along with stunning views of the Verde Canyon around every twist and bend.
-This route was originally constructed by the copper industry to link the mines in and around Jerome Arizona to the Santa Fe Railway.
+The copper industry originally constructed this route to link the mines in and around Jerome, Arizona, to the Santa Fe Railway.

 Historic Verde Canyon Railroad Depot

 Before embarking on a memorable train journey, explore the historic depot of the Verde Canyon Railroad that showcases the history of this gem of Clarksdale.
-The depot features exhibits about Verde Canyon, history of the railroad, and information on locomotives and historic rail cars.
-Storyboards along the depot’s loading platform provide insight about the pioneer spirit and railroad lore of Clarkdale Arizona.
+The depot features Verde Canyon, the history of the railroad, and information on locomotives and historic rail cars.
+Along with the depot’s loading platform, storyboards provide insight into the pioneer spirit and railroad lore of Clarkdale, Arizona.

 Verde Canyon Railroad Excursion Train